 - Early studies suggested that at least one-third of all cases of OCD in adults began in childhood.
-More recent figures suggest that as many as 80% begin in childhood (Storch, 2007)

-- OCD strikes people of all ethnic groups.
+More recent figures suggest that as many as 80% begin in childhood (Storch, 2007) - OCD strikes people of all ethnic groups.

-- It is equally common in males and females.

 The Nature of OCD Symptoms